In the process of fabricating, stainless steel parts often encounter the deformation of parts due to welding.

 Welding parameters such as welding current and arc voltage can also affect welding deformation.

-When welding stainless steel components, along with the grow in size of the parts, the welding current should also be increased.
+When welding stainless steel components, along with the growth in size of the parts, the welding current should also be increased.
 At the same time, in order to make the weldment locally heated more evenly, the welding current should be strictly controlled.
 If the welding current is too small, can affect the welding quality; if the welding current is too large, the welding deformation is likely to be more serious.

 Therefore, the welding parameters such as welding current and arc voltage should be adjusted according to the thickness and weld requirements of the material.